Bernard-Claude Panet

 Born in Quebec City, the son of Jean-Claude Panet, he was from a family of 14 children.
-He had two siblings who gained some fame in Canadian history; Jean-Antoine Panet who became a Lower Canada politician and Jacques Panet who also became a priest.
+He had two siblings who gained some fame in Canadian history: Jean-Antoine Panet who became a Lower Canada politician and Jacques Panet who also became a priest.

 He was educated at the Petit Séminaire and the Grand Séminaire of Québec.
 He was ordained a priest in 1778, and began his career as a teacher.
-One of his noteworthy students was Joseph-Octave Plessis who eventually preceded Panet as archbishop of the Roman Catholic Archdiocese of Quebec.
+One of his noteworthy students was Joseph-Octave Plessis, who actually preceded Panet as archbishop of the Roman Catholic Archdiocese of Quebec.

+In 1829, Pope Pius VIII separated Prince Edward Island (PEI), New Brunswick and the Magdalen Islands from the remainder of the Archdiocese of Quebec, establishing a new diocese based in Charlottetown, PEI.
+Pius commended Panet for his "open and clear" acceptance of the proposed separation.